-It is a surgery to remove the vitreous gel from the middle of the eye.
+It is a surgery to remove the vitreous gel from the eye’s middle.
 It can be done when there is a retinal detachment or if the blood in the vitreous gel does not remove itself.

 The removal of the vitreous gel gives your ophthalmologist better access to the back of the eye.
-Vitrectomy is performed by an oculist (ophthalmologist) who has special training in the treatment of retinal problems.
+Vitrectomy is performed by an oculist (ophthalmologist) who has special training in treating retinal problems.

 The surgery lasts from 2 to 3 hours.
 Your ophthalmologist will decide if only your eye will be numb or if you will also sleep during surgery (local or general anesthesia).

-At home, you may have to keep your head in a certain position for a while.
+You may have to keep your head in a particular position for a while at home.
 This helps to push the gas or oil bubble against detachment.
-Your doctor will tell you what position to sleep in.
+Your doctor will tell you what place to sleep.